The best country for an internet entrepreneur to incorporate

 Where you do NOT want to set up your company

-Most onshore, high tax locations are not a strategic choice for an incorporation set up that minimizes taxes, liability.
+Most onshore, high tax locations are not a strategic choice for an incorporation set up that minimizes taxes and liability.
 What’s onshore?
 Australia, Canada, UK, the US, places with lawsuits, high taxes, red tape.

 If we are looking for a strategic jurisdiction to set up our corporate flag, we want to pick the very best location worldwide.
 What makes a place good for incorporation setups?